SaintLucifur/cse15l-lab-reports/lab-report-3-week-3.md

 4. split()
 "=" is the argument to this method.
 If it changes, the splitted query will vary
 5. equals()
-"/" is the argument put in this method.
+"s" is the argument put in this method.
+If it changes, it will be evaluted to false as the format is expected to be "?s="

+* Relevant Variables

+1. String[] list
+This variable stores the strings that are added.
+It has a maximum size of 50
+2. int index
+This variable keeps track of how many strings are put into the list

 **Screenshot 5 (/search?s=aStringToSearch)**